alvgaona/heart-sounds-segmentation/README.md

 ![Confusion Matrix]

-Off of the confusion matrix the accuracy can also be computed.
+Off of the confusion matrix the accuracy can also be computed, yielding a 93.29%.

-- ACC = 93.29%

 ### ROC Curve